pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 #### Listing Collection Items or Documents (Records)

 To see if this has been really inserted, we can use the `find()` function to see if it has been inserted correctly.
-To use the [`db.collection.find()`](https://docs.mongodb.com/manual/reference/method/db.collection.find/) function, this is the way:
+Use [`db.collection.find()`](https://docs.mongodb.com/manual/reference/method/db.collection.find/) as follows:

 ```language-bash
 > db.students.find();